In this blog article you’ll find 8 Tesla marketing strategies that any company can learn from to gain a competitive advantage.

 Interestingly, Tesla does not use a typical car dealership distribution model but owns the value chain as it has its own showrooms.

 There are four p’s in marketing and one of these is place.
-Tesla is using the place in which it sells to gain control over its distribution channel and create a stronger brand (customers won’t be distracted by other used car brands on the forecourt).
-It uses integrated marketing techniques such as email marketing to encourage brand interest and generate leads.
+Tesla is using the place in which it sells to gain control over its distribution channel and create a stronger brand (customers won’t be distracted by other car brands on the forecourt).
+It uses integrated marketing techniques such as email marketing to keep it’s brand name top of mind with potential customers to and generate leads.

 Tesla’s first car was a high end sports car aimed at a niche market.
-It was targeted at the small number of rich people who can afford a sports car and who are interested in saving the planet and who are probably early adopters of technologies anyway.
+It was targeted at the small number of wealthy people who could afford a sports car and are also interested in saving the planet.

 By identifying early adopters, Elon knew that if he could get things right with this segment in the marketing life cycle, he would be able to take that success onto the early majority, ie those who wanted a good electric car at an affordable price.